 NCATS Day 2019:

 NCATS is committed to placing patients and their communities at the center of all our efforts and looks for opportunities to include the patient perspective.
-At NCATS Day 2019 we will discuss data sharing from different viewpoints, including the research participant, community, researcher, federal funder, and industry.
-It is important to hear different perspectives and participate in a dialogue that includes stakeholders from diverse backgrounds.
+At NCATS Day 2019, attendees discussed data sharing from different viewpoints, including the research participant, community, researcher, federal funder and industry.
+Attendees taking part in this vital dialogue heard the important perspectives of stakeholders from diverse backgrounds.